ualib/agda-algebras/quotients.rst

   end ualib

-Finally, let us assert the computation principles for these new lift operators.
+Finally, let us assert some computation principles for these new lift operators.
 [3]_

 ::